 The building has been split in half to accommodate both faiths.

-We’re forced to go through a series of security checks before entering.
+We’re forced to go through a series of strict security checks before entering.

-The violence here comes and goes in waves.
+The violence in Hebron comes and goes in waves.

 While sensational headlines keep most tourists away, tourists themselves are generally not a target for this violence.